 If the Status field of the SMB2 header of the response indicates success, the client MUST copy the received information in the SMB2 IOCTL Response following the SMB2 header that is described by the InputOffset and InputCount into the buffer that is provided by the calling application for receiving the response input buffer.
-The client MUST copy the received information in the SMB2 IOCTL Response following the SMB2 header that is described by the OutputOffset and OutputCount into the buffer that is provided by the calling application for receiving the response output buffer.
+The client MUST copy the received information in the SMB2 IOCTL Response following the SMB2 header that is described by the OutputOffset and OutputCount into the buffer that is provided by the calling application for receiving that is provided by the calling application for receiving the response output buffer.
+The client MUST receiving the response output buffer.
 The client MUST return success, the InputCount, and the OutputCount to the application.